Should You Put Your Address on Your Resume?

 Brooklyn, NY 11201

-2. The job description asks for it
+The job description asks for it

 When It’s Better to Leave It Out

-The Best Alternatives to a Full Address
+What to Include Instead of a Full Address

 Instead of a full mailing address, you can simply include: